Habítame Siempre: Tour

-Reception

 Critical response

-Habítame siempre was critically praised by music critics, who stated that Thalía surpassed all the expectations with this album and it is definitely considered one of the best albums in her career.
+Habítame siempre was well-received by music critics, who stated that Thalía surpassed all the expectations with this album and it is definitely considered one of the best albums in her career.
 Many critics pointed out that in Habítame Siempre, Thalía is enjoying an artistic peak, as she interprets most of the songs with an indescridable feeling, as if the intensity of the emotions that she's accumulated throughout her life have come pouring out in her latest music, and especially in her voice.

 On this album, as well as on the previous one, Thalía focused on creating quality music that can bring out our better instincts, and she leaves no doubt as to why she is an international artist who's revered by her peers.
 Most critics also praised the production of the album, as the musicians who took part in the recording sessions are among the best in the music business, while the album was produced by some of the greatest and most recognized producers.Justino Águila of Billboard stated that "Thalía’s strong vocals, do particularly well in sweeping romantic ballads that showcase her chops and versatility", while he commented that "on this album, Thalía broke out from her trademark solo songs and sought more collaboration and duets, and the repertoire is very mature but still exciting".

 Rachel Devitt of Rhapsody.com was also positive about the release, and she stated : "Thalía, once vivacious pop diva and now mid-career maven of pop, released an album with stately ballads, maturely mid-tempo tropical numbers and duets with a host of very respectable (and grownup) guests to match.
 The result?
 Well ... vivacious.
 She gets all soft-focus and limpid-eyed with a trio of other mid-career stars ("Con Los Años Que Me Quedan"), she salsas with Gilberto Santa Rosa ("Dime Si Ahora") and even gets her brassy classic crooner on with Michael Bublé.
 This is a lady who was made for a sobbing, throbbing "Bésame Mucho".